dimaKudr/vim-configs/README.md

 * `cd ~/.vim/bundle && ./get`
 * `ln ~/.vim/vimrc ~/.vimrc`
 * `ln ~/.vim/gvimrc ~/.gvimrc`
+*  if you have ~/.gtkrc-2.0 file, hen add there content of just clonned ~/.vim/gtkrc-2.0.
+Otherwise configure a link `ln ~/.vim/gtkrc-2.0 ~/.gtkrc-2.0.
+This will rid off right and bottom gray bordrs in gVim fullscreen mode.
 * start Vim

 To update bundles (if necessary):